Updated: Sep 6, 2020

 I hopped around the cafes in Everton Park quite frequently without realising that there are street arts among the shophouses.
-So, I went to collect photos of the murals after a cup of caramel cappuccino at Just Want Coffee — for the "special coffees" article.
+So, I went to collect photos of the murals after a cup of coffee.

 The Everton Park murals are about village (or kampung) life in the old days of Singapore.
 The scenes are quite rare in Singapore these days but not totally vanished yet.

 The "Amah" (妈姐) mural is a long piece of artwork on a wall along Everton Road.
 "Amah" refers to a housemaid that is employed to perform domestic tasks in a household.

 The mural depicts an Amah washing and drying clothes of a Peranakan family.
 A cupboard with kitchen wares stood on one end with a rooster and its family roaming around.
 This scene was pretty common in kampung villages in the old days.